 Sessions available on weekdays.

 Welcome to my website.
 Making the decision to have counselling is a big step and finding a counsellor can feel overwhelming, especially if you are new to counselling.
 It is important to find the right fit for you you; someone you can trust and feel comfortable with, and I hope you find my website reassuring, as well as informative.

-I am an experienced and fully qualified BACP Accredited Counsellor, able to work with you on a wide range of issues and help you to explore and process issues in your life that may be causing emotional pain or distress.
+I am an experienced and fully qualified BACP Accredited Counsellor, able to help you to explore and process issues in your life that may be causing emotional pain or distress.
 Talking things through with an experienced counsellor can enable you to resolve issues and behaviours which have become "stuck" and look at new and more helpful ways of managing them.
 I often feel very moved and privileged when people share with me how helpful and empowering counselling has been for them.

 I have experience in counselling adults and young people with a wide range of issues, including: